 Blended Finance: Making Funding Work for Financing

-In this second installment of a five-part series on impact investing and finance for development, Autumn Gorman from USAID's Private Sector Engagement Hub discusses blended finance.
-Read the series' first installment on impact investing here.
+In this second installment of a four-part series on impact investing and finance for development, Autumn Gorman from USAID's Private Sector Engagement Hub discusses blended finance.
+Read the series' first, third, and fourth installments.

 We know that there is a global need for additional development dollars to achieve the Sustainable Development Goals.
 USAID and others know that Official Development Assistance (ODA) alone is not enough, so more is needed from the private and financial sectors.
 In blended finance, public funds are used strategically to catalyze private capital investments in sustainable development.
 But before we blend, it is important to understand the differences in how these types of funding behave.
 There is a clear distinction between providing funding — what donors and philanthropists do (the right of the spectrum), and providing financing — what investors, banks, and other “finance providers” do (the left of the spectrum).
 The terms "financing" and "investment" are often used interchangeably, even though banks don’t "invest" their loans in the way venture capitalists do.
 But both financing and investment seek financial returns.